 Where To Stay In Big Sur

-If you have a few days, it can be better to break up your Big Sur road trip over 2-3 days and take your time soaking in the coast.
-There are numerous campground options both in Pfeiffer Big Sur State Park and Julia Pfeiffer Burns State Park that you can reserve ahead of time.
+If you plan on staying overnight there are numerous campground options both in Pfeiffer Big Sur State Park and Julia Pfeiffer Burns State Park that you can reserve ahead of time.
 If you want something a bit more substantial, here are three alternative options.

 Located in Pfeiffer Big Sur National Park, these cottage-style rooms are a great spot to spend the night at the beginning of your trip (especially if you’ve driven from somewhere like the Bay Area).
 The Homestead Restaurant on property uses local ingredients to whip up creative dishes like a veggie omelets and roasted miso salmon.